The disappearance of MH370 ..... a fictional background

 "As you can see from the "possible route" arrow on the map, we will be working with a satellite firm to provide data to the Malaysian and Australian governments which will suggest to them, to the public at large, and to any amateur sleuths, that the plane crashed into the deep ocean off the west coast of Australia, a long way from Diego Garcia."

-"Brilliant!" said Headland.
+"Brilliant!" says Headland.
 "Thank you Mr Rogers and Ms Way.
 That was an extremely useful presentation.
 You can leave us now.
 We will be in contact shortly.
 I do not envisage any issues with the plan as presented.
 Thank you."

-"The boss will be pleased," she responded.
+"The boss will be pleased," she responds.

 -----------------------